Omar-Alsabbagh17/BlackJack_gui/README.md

 **changBetPushed**: This is callback function, called whenever the player presses  “change BET” button.

-- It makes bet text field editable so that the player can adjust the bet amount, and also reveals the “confirm New Bet” button.
+- It makes the bet text field editable so that the player can adjust the bet amount, and also reveals the “confirm New Bet” button.
 Is disables the “deal” button since we can’t deal unless we choose a proper bet amount

 ![](__readme_stuff/Aspose.Words.6816781b-e4e2-4ca7-8614-a516f7efe015.008.png)